wikimedia/eventgate/README.md

 The `EventGate` class in lib/eventgate.js handles event validation and produce logic.
-It is instantiated with `validate` and a `produce` functions that each take a single `event` and extra `context` object.  `validate` should either return a Promise of the validated event (possibly augmented, e.g. field defaults populated) or throw an `ValidationError`.
+It is instantiated with `validate` and a `produce` functions that each take a single `event` and extra `context` object.  `validate` should either return a Promise of the validated event (possibly augmented, e.g. field defaults populated) or throw a `ValidationError`.
 `produce` is expected to return a Promise of the `produce` result, or throw an `Error`.